jjhritz/pcgen-custom/pathfinder/homebrew/vampire lord/README.md

 **Inescapable Embrace (Ex):** You gain the Improved Grapple feat, even if you do not meet the prerequisites, and a +2 bonus to grapple checks, increasing by 1 every 3 levels hereafter.

 ### 5th level:
 **Swarm Form (Su):** As a standard action, you can spend 10 temporary HP gained from feeding to change into a bat swarm or swarm of creatures of the Vermin type.
-You retain your HP, HD, type, and special qualities in this form, but otherwise counts as the swarm of creatures you transformed into.
+You retain your HP, HD, type, and special qualities in this form, but otherwise count as the swarm of creatures you transformed into.
 You remain in this form until you take another standard action to regain your original form or until the next sunrise, whichever occurs first.

 **Torpor (Su):** A vampire can choose to enter a deep slumber to heal their wounds and slow their bloodlust.
 When you use this ability, you must slumber for a number of hours equal to or greater than your HD.
 While slumbering, you regain HP and heal ability score damage at twice the normal rate and your Thirst is automatically considered sated for the day.
 While in Torpor, you are considered unconscious and must make a DC 20 Will save to voluntarily wake yourself before the appointed time; this reduces to DC 15 if you take damage.
 Others may wake you using the Aid Another action with a DC equal to the DC required to wake yourself.